Rizz-Vii/studio/docs/01_EXECUTIVE_SUMMARY.md

 The project has achieved significant technical milestones.
 The core architecture—including the Next.js frontend, Firebase authentication/database, and a functional AI audit API—is complete and deployed to a development environment.
 The user interface for the dashboard and key tools is in place, validating our technical blueprint.

+Recent mobile optimization enhancements have significantly improved the user experience on mobile devices, with improved touch targets, responsive components, and network-aware data handling.
+This mobile-first approach ensures the platform is accessible across all devices and network conditions.

 **Development URL:** [https://rankpilot-h3jpc.web.app/](https://rankpilot-h3jpc.web.app/)

 ### 5. Key Next Steps & Timeline